 Temperature Settings: The U722 has four well-calibrated temp settings, which are 356°F, 374°F, 392°F, and 410°F

 Boost Mode: Holding the power button for more than a couple of seconds will activate the boost mode.
 It will heat the oven to its max temp of 437°F, which is an excellent way to finish sessions or using it with extracts.

-Extract Compatibility: There's an included wax canister for the U722 to vape wax concentrates.
-However, I don't recommend using it since wax tends to get things dirty and stick, which will be harder to clean and maintain.
-It also reduces longevity, so if you're going to vape concentrates, I recommend buying a separate vape pen for your wax.
+Extract Compatibility: There’s an included concentrate canister for the U722 to vape concentrates.
+However, I don’t recommend using it since concentrate tends to get things dirty and stick, which will be harder to clean and maintain.
+It also reduces longevity, so if you’re going to vape concentrates, I recommend buying a separate vape pen for your concentrate.